simolus3/drift/sqlparser/README.md

   `CREATE TRIGGER` and `CREATE INDEX` statements.

 ### Using the parser
-To obtain an abstract syntax tree from an sql statement, use `SqlEngine.parse`.
+To obtain an abstract syntax tree from an SQL statement, use `SqlEngine.parse`.
 ```dart
 import 'package:sqlparser/sqlparser.dart';